 However, if this list doesn’t answer your query you’re welcome to contact me and ask whatever.

 How many countries have you been to?

-Eighty-something at last count–see which on the Countries Visited page.
+Around ninety–see which on the Countries Visited page.

 What country has been your favorite?

 I like different things about each country, so I can’t really say I entirely like any one country over the others.
-(Except for ‘murica, of course.)

 If I absolutely had to choose though, I’d say Japan, Thailand, and Turkey–I love the food, people, and history of all three.
 As far as Japan goes, I’ve spent so much time there–especially during the period right after high school–that it definitely had a hand in shaping who I am today, to the point that I think of Japan as a second home.

 How can you afford to travel so much?

 Through a combination of low-cost travel techniques and not spending money on stuff I don’t need.